The Zaidan Foundation Program

 Towards this end the Zaidan Foundation is sponsoring a number of studies, conferences and translations into English of some of his works as follows.

-A study entitled Jurji Zaidan’s Secular Analysis of History and Language as Foundations of Arab Nationalism has just been completed by Thomas Philipp and is awaiting publication.
-The central theme of this volume is to demonstrate how Jurji Zaidan’s secular analysis of history and language influenced the evolution of his Pan-Arab nationalist thought.
+The central theme of this volume sponsored by the Zaidan Foundation and published by Syracuse University Press is to demonstrate how Jurji Zaidan’s secular analysis of history and language influenced the evolution of his Pan-Arab nationalist thought.
 It traces the manifold relationships between Zaidan’s thinking as a historian, linguist and his views on Arab nationalism.
 The seminal contribution of this work is that it is the first to anlayze Zaidan’s thought on history, language and nationalism as an integrated whole.
 The volume consists of three parts.
 The first part is an essay that demonstrates Jurji Zaidan’s secular approach to the analysis of Arab and Islamic history and the evolution of language, especially the Arabic language.
 It goes on to assess how this approach influenced the secular pan-Arab nationalism that he spearheaded and which was the defining characteristic of the Nahda.
 The essay draws on articles written by Zaidan and published in Al-Hilal between 1892 and 1914 as well as his scholarly works.
 Thirty articles and excerpts from his scholarly works were translated for this book.
 They were chosen for their relevance to the topics covered in the essay.
 These translations are reproduced in the second section of this volume.
 The third section constitutes the first comprehensive bibliography of Jurji Zaidan’s works both in Arabic and all the languages into which his works have been translated over the past century as well as works about him.
 Details on this work can be found here.

 Jurji Zaidan wrote twenty-two historical novels between 1892 and 1914 more than one hundred of which were translated into nine different languages but none into English.
 The Zaidan Foundation has so far commissioned the translation into English of five of Jurji Zaidan’s historical novels and more are being planned.
 All have been translated by leading literary and historical scholars in leading universities and include literary and historical commentaries by these scholars as well as Study Guides.